KO443/Splunk-power-user-lab-Projects/SPL Guide sheet/README.md

 -

-*I did not come up with this guide, i found all of this on the internet and doumented it on here for the knowledge*
+*"I didn’t create this SPL guide myself; I compiled it from resources I found online and documented it here as a reference for my Splunk work.*

 *********************
 Basic Commands